Living Resource

 License pattern Best for Examples Watch-out

-Apache 2.0 / MIT Commercial deployment and broad integration OLMo 3, Whisper code, Qwen3.6, Qwen3-Coder-Next, Mistral Large 3, gpt-oss (with usage policy), Gemma 4, FLUX.1-schnell, MiniCPM-V 4.6, MiniCPM-o 4.5, Molmo 2, ControlNet code, SAM 2 Verify each model card — checkpoint-level terms can differ even when the family is described as permissive.
+Apache 2.0 / MIT Commercial deployment and broad integration OLMo 3, Whisper code, Qwen3.6, Qwen3-Coder-Next, Qwen3-TTS (0.6B/1.7B), Qwen3-ASR, gpt-oss (with usage policy), Gemma 4, FLUX.1-schnell, MiniCPM-V 4.6, MiniCPM-o 4.5, Molmo 2 (training data restrictions apply — check model card), ControlNet code, SAM 2 (SAM 3.1 is the newer line — verify its card), DeepSeek-V3.2 (MIT).
+Mistral Medium 3.5 ships open weights under a modified MIT license — useful for most commercial work, but not OSI-open; treat it as open-weight, not fully permissive.
+Verify each model card — checkpoint-level terms can differ even when the family is described as permissive.
+Qwen sub-model licenses should be confirmed directly in each official repo.

 Llama 4 Community License Commercial use with strong ecosystem momentum Llama 4 Scout, Llama 4 Maverick Permissive for many uses, but not OSI-style open source.
 The policy includes an EU restriction for multimodal use and broader acceptable-use limits.